 - BodyGlide.
 I swear by this stuff to prevent chafing.
 I’ve run half marathons in shorts and it effectively prevented the painful chafing after.
 If you plan to wear shorts or skirts/dresses and have some thigh rubbing, pack this!

 - Face masks because, well, you know.
-You’ll need it for the plane as well as in museums, public transport, etc.
+You may need it for the plane as well as in museums, public transport, etc.